die-tageszeitung/taz-neo/README.md

 ## Releasing / Versioning

+We have a `release` branch where the tagged releases should happen.

+To roll out the release at F-Droid we need to have a `fastlane` folder in our root.
+So for LMd releases rename the `fastlane_lmd` to `fastlane`.
+For taz releases `fastlane_taz` to `fastlane` accordingly.

 Our gradle build scripts automatically create versions based on the git tag.
 To reduce an integer we follow a strict pattern for release tags, that are a subset of [semver](https://semver.org/lang/de/):
 MAJOR.MINOR.PATCH[-PRE-RELEASE-TYPE].[PRE-RELEASE-VERSION].
 Valid prerelease types are 'alpha', 'beta', 'rc' For example: